 Arkansas Razorbacks Football

-The university’s football team appeared in 1894.
-It was coached by Sam Pittman.
-Its most successful career was in 1964, when it uniquely went through the regular season and participated in the fight for the cup.
+The university’s football team was founded in 1894 and coached by Sam Pittman.
+Its most successful career was in 1964 when it uniquely went through the regular season and participated in the fight for the cup.
 Home competitions are held at Donald W. Reynolds Razorback Stadium or War Memorial Stadium.

 Arkansas Razorbacks Basketball